-Former Marine saves neighbor from burning home in Norristown
+Marine veteran saves neighbor from burning home in Norristown

-Despite lung issues, 70-year-old Johnson ran into a burning home to save his neighbor on Monday morning.
+Despite lung issues, 70-year-old Johnson ran into a burning home to save his neighbor.
 It happened around 10 a.m. on the 1000 block of Swede Street.

 "I appreciate you so much," said Magistrate Judge Gregory Scott.